 Layers of metal deposited on the surface of a glass substrate change the stress field within the substrate, particularly at and near the surface where the metal is deposited.
 This may be caused by, e.g., the weight of the metal and the bonding between the metal and the glass substrate.
-By matal.

-field of the glass may be modified to change the fragmentation characteristics of the glass.
+By selectively depositing metal according to pattern, the stress field of the glass may be modified to change the fragmentation characteristics of the glass.
 Because the metal is deposited on the surface, where residual compressive stresses are located in chemically strengthened glass, selectively depositing the metal layer may be particularly useful 5 in minimizing the crazing effects of the compressive stress region.
 The deposited metal may also provide a path, predominantly at the edges of the metal-glass bond, for cracks to follow.

 In embodiments, several deposit patterns may be used to 10 control the fragmentation size of the glass.
 In some embodiments, parallel lines of metal may be deposited across the surface of the glass substrate.
 By adjusting the spacing and thickness of the lines, the fragment size of the glass substrate may be controlled.
 For example, reducing the spacing 15 between the lines may reduce the fragmentation size.
 For some metals, there may be a critical spacing length, which is the spacing between deposited lines of metal that results in the smallest fragmentation size.
-Line spacing that is greater than or less than the critical spacing may result in 20 may then be removed. larger fragmentation size than line spacing at the critical spacing length.
+Line spacing that is greater than or less than the critical spacing may result in 20 larger fragmentation size than line spacing at the critical spacing length.
 Likewise, glass with narrower (and more frequent) lines may have a reduced fragmentation size when compared to glass with wider lines.
 As with the line spacing, there may be a critical line width.
 Glass with wider or 25 narrower deposit line widths may have a larger fragmentation size than glass with line widths at the critical line width.

 Parallel lines of deposited metal may be particularly useful in controlling the distribution of fragmentation sizes.
-Unlike with disconnected features, which may be difficult to uniformly pattern across the surface of the glass, parallel lines can be uniformly distributed across the surface of the glass substrate.
-This may change the distribution of the fragmentation sizes such that a higher percentage of glass regiments are at or near a desired size, while the range and standard deviation of the size of individual glass fragments metal shielding selected areas of the glass from the chemically strengthening process.
-The layer of metal may then be removed, leaving behind a glass substrate with an inhomogeneous stress field caused by the uneven ion exchange at the surface of the glass substrate.
+Unlike with disconnected features, which may be difficult to 30 uniformly pattern across the surface of the glass, parallel lines can be uniformly distributed across the surface of the glass substrate.
+This may change the distribution of the fragmentation sizes such that a higher percentage of glass fragments are at or near a desired size, while the range and 35 standard deviation of the size of individual glass fragments may be smaller.